-Eurasian watermilfoil (Myriophyllum spicatum or spiked watermilfoil) is native to Europe, Asia, and North Africa, but has a wide geographic and climatic distribution among some 57 countries, extending from northern Canada to South Africa.
+Eurasian watermilfoil (Myriophyllum spicatum) is native to Europe, Asia, and North Africa, but has a wide geographic and climatic distribution among some 57 countries, extending from northern Canada to South Africa.
+Eurasian watermilfoil (EWM) is a rooted, submerged aquatic plant that grows in water from two to 30 feet deep, but most commonly in Lake Leelanau at depths of 8-12 feet.
+It prefers still or slow-moving water and is considered to be a highly invasive species.
 Eurasian watermilfoil is known to hybridize with the native northern watermilfoil (M. sibiricum) and the hybrid has also become invasive in North America.
 This hybridization has been observed across the upper midwestern United States (Indiana, Minnesota, Michigan, Wisconsin) and in the Northwest (Idaho, Washington).

 By obstructing water‐based recreation and decreasing a lake’s aesthetic value, infestations of EWM can also lead to a decline in lakefront property value (Eiswerth et al. 2000, Horsch and Lewis 2009, Zhang and Boyle 2010).

-EWM was likely first introduced to North America in the 1940s, and is now found across most of Northern America, including a number of lakes in Michigan.
+EWM was likely first introduced to North America in the 1940s and is now found across most of Northern America, including a number of lakes in Michigan.
 The plant is now established in Crystal Lake, Duck Lake, Higgins Lake, Houghton Lake, Long Lake, Paradise Lake, Portage Lake, and Walloon Lake, among others.
 It is recognized as a serious threat by Michigan’s Department of Natural Resources.

 Means of Control